The Bride's Guide To Wedding Parties & Events

 Kennedy Blue Bridesmaid Dresses in 'Rosewood' | Erika Smith Photography

 Some may think that the bachelorette party is just for the bride and her bridesmaids, but that's not true!
 A bachelorette party is for any gals that the bride wants to invite, which could be friends or close family members.
-It's important to note to only invite those that are invited to the wedding as well.
-Depending on the theme and activities of the party will help dictate who to include.
-Perhaps if the bride has younger sisters or close family, she can have a fun early dinner and activity that they can join, and then the rest of the night will be catered to just the bridal party.
+However, it's important to only invite those that are invited to the wedding.
+The theme and activities of the party will help dictate who to include.
+If the bride has younger sisters or close family, she can have a fun early dinner and activity that they can join, and then the rest of the night will be catered to just the bridal party.
 Keep in mind who is attending when planning and you should be fine!
-However the bachelorette party is planned out, simple party etiquette is to always disclose any themes or activities that may be important for guests to know beforehand.
+However the bachelorette party is planned out, simple party etiquette is to always disclose any info that may be important for guests to know beforehand.

-A traditional pre-wedding event the night before the big day is a wedding rehearsal and rehearsal dinner party.
-It's common to go to the ceremony venue the night before to do a practice run and finish any last minute details.
-This helps all involved such as parents of the couple and the wedding party to know what they are doing the next day.
+A traditional event that occurs the night before the wedding is a rehearsal and rehearsal dinner party.
+It's common to go to the ceremony venue to do a practice run and finish any last minute details.
+This helps all involved - such as parents of the couple and the wedding party - to know what they are doing the next day.
 Following the wedding rehearsal, it is customary for the couple (or parents of the couple) to host a rehearsal dinner.
 It's a sweet and simple celebratory dinner in honor of the soon-to-be newlyweds.
 This dinner is a chance for everyone to socialize and relax, and to show appreciation for all of the people who have worked so hard to make your wedding day possible!

 Bride and Groom sitting on wooden folding chairs with "Mr" and "Mrs" signs at their outside reception.

-The rehearsal dinner is an intimate pre-wedding party usually the night before the wedding.
+The rehearsal dinner is an intimate pre-wedding party, usually the night before the wedding.
 If a couple has a wedding rehearsal, the rehearsal dinner will follow immediately.
-However even if the couple doesn't have a wedding rehearsal, the rehearsal dinner is still a customary event to have.
+Even if the couple doesn't have a rehearsal, the rehearsal dinner is still a customary event to have.
 Many times this dinner will take place at a restaurant or rented party space with catered food and drinks.
 After dinner, the floor may be open for speeches, toasts, and stories that anyone would like to share.

-Who Do You Invite To The Rehearsal Dinner?
+2) Who Do You Invite To the Rehearsal Dinner?

-A rehearsal dinner is a special moment for the bride and groom to share with a select number of close friends and family.
-Typically the rehearsal dinner will only include the wedding party and the couple's immediate family including grandparent's - some couples may include a few others.
-The rehearsal dinner as the last event before the big day is a way to relax and socialize with the ones closest to you.
-It's also a way for the bride and groom to thank everyone who has helped and supported them during this time.
+A rehearsal dinner is a special moment for the couple to share with a small number of close friends and family.
+Typically, the rehearsal dinner will only include the wedding party and the couple's immediate family including grandparents.
+Depending on the situation, some couples may extend the invitation out to a few others.
+The rehearsal dinner is a great way to thank everyone who has helped and supported them during this time.

 Bride and Groom sitting as one of their parents says a toast.

-Unlike other time-honored wedding parties, a rehearsal dinner is an event that the bride and groom or their parents usually host.
-Another event that is interchangeable is a "Groom's Dinner", which is the same in everything except it is traditionally hosted and strictly paid for by the groom's parents.
+Unlike other time-honored wedding parties, a rehearsal dinner is an event that the couple or their parents usually host.
+Another event that is interchangeable is a "Groom's Dinner", which is the same except it is traditionally hosted and strictly paid for by the groom's parents.
 As for a rehearsal dinner, the couple will pay for it or their parents may volunteer to help cover the costs.

 The wedding week will be a busy time especially for your family and bridal party.
 Make sure to plan the rehearsal dinner well in advance and notify everyone who is invited with a month's notice.
 This is a formal event which can require an invitation.
 Include if there is a wedding rehearsal, and the dinner details such as location, time, and dress code if there is one.